-- 5. One of these icons ( , , , ) will appear in the palette directly below ( ).
-If it is not ( ), click on the icon until the icon is ( ).
-Double click on C3.
-A "dot" (radical marker) will appear next to C3. - 7.
+- 5. One of the following icons will appear in the palette directly below the phosphorous icon.
+If it is not the radical marker, click to adjust: With the radical markder selected, double-click - 6.
+Click on ( ) to clean up your drawing and click on ( ) to make a 3D structure. - 7.
 Close 3-cyano-4-methylcyclohexenyl radical.